Welcome to Oman

 Tourists from 103 countries can enter Oman without visa for holidays up to 14 days, but must have a passport valid at least six months from the date of entry.
 If you intend to stay more than 14 days or if your country is not included in the 103 visa-free nationalities, then you need a tourist visa: please apply online about two weeks before departure on Royal Oman Police official website (https://evisa.rop.gov.om/en/home).

-In Oman there are no endemic diseases or mandatory required vaccinations for incoming tourists.
+In Oman there are no endemic diseases or mandatory required vaccinations for incoming tourists, except the vaccine against Covid-19.
 The level of public and private health care facilities across the country is good and common medications are available in the main pharmacies.

 Oman is a safe country, with a very low crime rate.
 In case of emergency you can rely on the local authorities and contact your embassy in Muscat.